Overv/VulkanTutorial/en/06_Texture_mapping/02_Combined_image_sampler.md

 ## Texture coordinates

-There is one important ingredient for texture mapping that is still missing, and that's the actual coordinates for each vertex.
-The coordinates determine how the image is actually mapped to the geometry.
+There is one important ingredient for texture mapping that is still missing, and that's the actual texture coordinates for each vertex.
+The texture coordinates determine how the image is actually mapped to the geometry.

 ```c++